 Preparing for surgery or starting a new treatment?

-Please check our calendar for the next date and to find the zoom link or contact Alyssa – firstname.lastname@example.org
+Please check our calendar for the next date and contact Allison Hancock firstname.lastname@example.org.

 No registration required

 Carpe Diem!
 Adventure warrior activities empower women to thrive, believe in their own mental and physical strength, face their fears in a safe supportive environment and have lots of fun!
 Opportunities take place periodically throughout the year.
 Please check our calendar for upcoming adventures or contact our Patient Outreach Specialist, Brooks Fuentes – email@example.com.

 Breast Friends Metastatic Warriors group will provide a safe space to connect with others coping with metastatic breast cancer.
 The group welcomes any woman who has been diagnosed with stage IV metastatic breast cancer.
 This will be an opportunity for women to discuss their unique challenges and issues they face.
 There will be guest speakers who will join us from time to time.

 Meetings are scheduled for the 2nd Wednesday of each month.
 For more information, contact Allison Hancock via email at firstname.lastname@example.org or call 503-989-9904.